rbowsley/lamplighthelp/source/51-1-0_The_Homepage_and_Diary.markdown

-# 51.1.0 The Homepage and Diary
+# 51.1.0 The Home Page and Diary

-> These videos will give you an introduction to the Lamplight homepage, navigating around the system and searching for specific information.
-They also look at how the diary works, and other tabs on the Lamplight homepage
+> These videos will give you an introduction to the Lamplight home page, navigating around the system and searching for specific information.
+They also look at how the diary works, and other tabs on the Lamplight home page

 There are two videos in this section: